 A long-term study by Forbes found that the best corporate cultures that encouraged all-around leadership initiatives and highly appreciated their employees, customers, and owners grew 682 percent in revenue.

-You must work on your management engagement to be your best employer!
+You must work on your ermployer engagement to be your best manager!
 Here, we will state some benefits of being engaged with your employees.

-Employees tend to reflect their employers’ values and traits.
-If the employer puts in the much-needed effort, the employees will return the given energy.
+Employees tend to reflect their managers’ values and traits.
+If the manager puts in the much-needed effort, then the employees will return the given energy.

 Did you know that when managers recognize their employees’ performance, they increase employee engagement by nearly 60%?
-So the story’s moral is to recognize, motivate and engage with your employees.
+So the moral of the story is: to recognize, motivate and engage with your employees.

 Your employees will make a brand of you being a great manager and employer.
 People that love to work with you will spread the word about how great working with you is, and you will get as attractive an employer as it gets